FFUIS-IS/2016-elektronski-dnevnilk/README.md

 1. Statistics for department council
 1. Statistics by coruses

-### Who has access to Electronic school diary?
+### Who has access to software?
 *  Director has full access to electronic diary
 *  Teachers has access only to data which belongs to students who attend his courses
 *  Class teachers has same privilegies as teacher, but in addition they have access to all data which belongs to students at his department
 *  Administration has access to initial data entries into database

 ## Structure
-* Electronic diary consists of students database and GUI (Graphical User Interface) which varies with respect to client privileges
+* Electronic diary consists of SQL database and GUI (Graphical User Interface) which varies with respect to client privileges

 ## Built With
 * [Microsoft Visual Studio]( https://www.visualstudio.com )